wp-plugins/wp-media-library-categories/readme.txt

 == Screenshots ==

-1. Filter by category in the media library
+1. Filter by category in the media library.
+Use bulk actions to add and remove categories of multiple images at once.
 2. Manage categories in the media library
 3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.5 =
+* Support for WordPress 4.1
+* Add category checkboxes to attachment details on insert media popup

 = 1.4.15 =
 * Support for WordPress 4.0